-Having your voice in our local papers is important and needed.
+Having your voice in our local newspapers is important and needed.

-Write a letter to the editor or an opinion editorial to your local paper to make a relevant point and as a counter-narrative to water privatization propaganda spreading in our communities.
+Write a letter to the editor or an opinion editorial to make a relevant point and as a counter-narrative to water privatization propaganda spreading in our communities.

 Writing a Letter to the Editor (LTE)

 Did you know that the opinion page is one of the most widely read pages in the newspaper?

 Because so many people, elected officials included, read the opinion section of their local newspaper, letters to the editor are an excellent way to get media coverage.
 They are easy to write and have a good chance of being printed.

 *Please note that the below is for an LTE.
 A longer opinion editorial may be better if you have more to offer, but is also more difficult to get published.